guzzle/RingPHP/docs/futures.rst

 ----------------

 Guzzle-Ring uses futures to return asynchronous responses immediately.
-When a future response is used, or *dereferenced*, the future will either return the completed response or block until the response has completed and then return it.
+When a future response is used, or *dereferenced* using the ``wait()`` method, the future will either return the completed value or block until the value has completed and then return it.

 Client adapters always return future responses that implement ``GuzzleHttp\Ring\Future\ArrayFutureInterface``.
 These future responses act